Click on the categories below to view the questions and answers.

 Q : What time can volunteers arrive at the headquarters?

-Volunteers for the safe ride service can arrive at their convenience from 7:30 PM and later.
+Volunteers for the safe ride service can arrive at the time scheduled for their team.

 Mascot promotional team volunteers should arrive around 6:00 PM.